.png)

 -

-Firms with better gender diversity outperform peers with up to 34% higher profits.
+Firms with more women leaders tend to outperform peers with up to 34% higher profits., according to a Fortune 500 study.

 -